sdlambert/sdlambert.github.io/_posts/2016-05-27-brief-overview-of-the-datalist-element.md

 layout: post
 tags:
  - html
 description: "A brief overview of the HTML5 &lt;datalist&gt; element.
-I'll discuss how it can be used with various input types and discuss some examples of its use."
+I'll discuss how it can be used with various input types, review some of its limitations, and present some use-case examples."
 #metadata
 image_path: "/img/datalist.png"
 ---